uk-gov-mirror/dvsa.cvs-svc-app-logs/README.md

-# mes-logs-service
+# cvs-svc-app-logs

-A serverless microservice responsible reporting error logs from the mes-mobile-app
+A serverless microservice responsible reporting error logs from the cvs-mobile-app

 ## Structure